interledger/interledger-rs/README.md

 1. `git clone https://github.com/emschwartz/interledger-rs && cd interledger-rs`
 2. `cargo build` (add `--release` to compile the release version, which is slower to compile but faster to run)
 2. `cargo run --package interledger` (append command line options after a `--` to use the CLI)

+## Running the Examples

+See the [examples](./examples/README.md) for demos of Interledger functionality and how to use the Interledger.rs implementation.

 ## Contributing